crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 ```
 Or if the condition was `counter > 0`, it would match for all values: they only increase from `1`.
 This would not technically be infinite, as it will fail with a math error when the counter reaches the maximum value of a 32-bit integer.
 But conceptually that's similar to an infinite loop.
-Such logic errors can be easy to miss and so it's very important to pay attention when writing the loop condition and also taking care of meeting said breaking case
+Such logic errors can be easy to miss and so it's very important to pay attention when writing the loop condition and also taking care of meeting said breaking case.
 A good practice for index variables (such as `counter` in our example) is to increment them at the beginning of the loop.
-That makes it harder to forget that.
+That makes it harder to forget to update them.

 !!! tip
     Fortunately, there are many features in the language that relieve the burden of writing loops manually